sodadata/docs/soda/new-documentation.md

 <br />

+#### February 26, 2024
+* Following improvements and changes to the self-hosted Soda Agent, removed the documented details for including idle replicas in a cluster that aimed to improve scan times.
+Further, where it was noted, removed any references to using EKS Fargate profiles to mitigate suboptimal experiences using the agent.

 #### February 21, 2024
 * Added API documentation for the [Soda Cloud API]({% link api-docs/public-cloud-api-v1.md %}) that enables you to trigger Soda Cloud scans programmatically.
 * Added a new section to [Scan for data quality](#scan-for-data-quality) for triggering a scan via API.